Operating Principles

 Errors of the second type.
 These errors occur when a malicious object is detected as safe.

-Thus, objects detected by the heuristics analyzer are treated as Suspicious.
+Thus, objects detected by the heuristic analyzer are treated as Suspicious.

-It is recommended that you choose to move suspicious objects to quarantine.
-After virus databases are updated, such files can be scanned using signature analysis.
+It is recommended that you quarantine suspicious objects.
+After virus databases are updated, such files can be scanned using the signature analysis.
 Keep the virus databases up to date in order to avoid errors of the second type.

-The Dr.Web Virus-Finding Engine scan engine allows to scan and cure both files and packed objects or objects in different containers (such as archives, email messages, and so on).
+Dr.Web Virus-Finding Engine allows to scan and cure both unpacked and packed files and objects inside various containers, such as archives, email messages and so on.